Table of Contents

 What is a Cardiac MRI?

-A cardiac MRI uses powerful magnets and radio waves to create detailed images of the heart and surrounding blood vessels.
-It provides a clear picture of the heart’s structure and function.
+A cardiac MRI is an advanced imaging test that uses powerful magnets and radio waves to produce highly detailed images of the heart and surrounding blood vessels.
+It provides precise information about heart structure, tissue characteristics, and overall function.

 How is it performed?